-Evidence suggests that a large number of drowning deaths in pools are as a result of fencing that is faulty or non-compliant with Australian Standards.
+While safety barriers can be effective in reducing the risk of drowning incidents, evidence suggests that a large number of drowning deaths are the result of barriers that are faulty, or non-compliant with Australian standards.

 A survey by CHOICE found that over half of all Australian pool fences tested failed to meet key safety aspects of the Australian Standard for pool fencing.
 It is an essential preventative measure to maintain a compliant pool fence in good working order.